- Aim to arrive 15 minutes before your appointment.

 Without biometrics information, your visa application will not be processed.

-- Your fingerprint scan and facial scan will be captured.
+- Your fingerprint scan will be captured.

 - Your digital photograph must show your full face.
 You cannot wear sunglasses, tinted spectacles, or a head covering unless it is worn for religious or ethical reasons.